effe-megna/ValiflaKtion/README.md

-# My-Model-Validation
+# ValiflaKtion

-A model validation library, written in Kotlin, that use annotation processing.
+:crystal_ball:  A model validation library, written in Kotlin, that use annotations and reflection.

 ## Installation